geo-mac/Rioxx-development/model/rioxx-data-description.md

 > Note that dc:identifier should not be confused with rioxxterms:version_of_record.

 In other words, `dc:identifier` is to be used to 'persistently identify' the resource, as per technical requirements arising from a growing number of policies, e.g. Plan S, UKRI Open Access Policy, etc. Meanwhile `dc:relation` encodes the *harvestable* location of the scholarly resource and `rioxxterms:version_of_record` encodes an idenitifier for the *VoR*.

-If the distinction between root and expression/actionable levels is to be coherently maintained, then encoding dc:identifier at the root level potentially introduces inconsistency.
+However, if the distinction between root and expression/actionable levels is to be coherently maintained, then encoding `dc:identifier` at the root level potentially introduces inconsistency because the content of `dc:identifier` pertains to data at the expression level (i.e. within `dc:relation`).

 Root level description pertains to the VoR.
-Inclusion of, say, a persistent identifier within `dc:identifier` resolving to a scholarly open repository
+Inclusion of, say, a persistent identifier within `dc:identifier` resolving to a scholarly open repository disrupts the root-expression 'model'.
+Maintaining this model would therefore entail the inclusion of `dc:identifier` or a variant attribute within `dc:relation`, e.g. a 'pid' attribute:

-This solution at first appears workable but it creates redundancy in the use of `dc:identifier` at the root level.

 ```